Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 \subsubsection{Pseudo-Experimental Data Generation}

-To emulate measurement data, we simulate the mechanistic model with different initial states for the asparagine concentration $c_\mathrm{A0}$ of 1, 7, and 20 mmol/L. The output data includes the glucose concentration $c_\mathrm{G}$, lactate concentration $c_\mathrm{L}$, asparagine concentration $c_\mathrm{A}$, and cell viability $v$, sampled daily over a 14-day period.
-We add 5\% Gaussian white noise to the output values to obtain realistic measurement data.
-The specific cell growth rate $p_1$ and specific cell death rate $p_2$ kinetics are assumed to be unknown and need to be estimated.
+To generate pseudo-experimental data, we simulate the mechanistic bioreactor model using three distinct initial conditions for the asparagine concentration \( c_\mathrm{A0} \): 1, 7, and 20 mmol/L. The output variables include glucose concentration \( c_\mathrm{G} \), lactate concentration \( c_\mathrm{L} \), asparagine concentration \( c_\mathrm{A} \), and cell viability \( v \), sampled daily over a 14-day period.
+To emulate realistic measurement noise, we add 5\% Gaussian white noise to the output values.